Circular Systems Engineering: Introduction

-The steadily accelerating innovation pathways of humankind have rendered prevailing systems engineering paradigms unsustainable.
-By Brundtland’s classic definition of sustainability~\citep{brundtland1987our}, systems engineering falls short of ``\textit{meeting the needs of the present without compromising the ability of future generations to meet their own needs}''.
-Our systems engineering practices fail to fulfill the four essential sustainability dimensions of technical systems~\cite{lago2015framing}: technical (long-term usage); economic (financial viability); environmental (reduced impact); social (elevated utility).
-Some even argue that fulfilling these goals is not feasible due to the limitations of our current frame of thinking, as ``\textit{computing continues to incur societal debts it cannot pay back}''~\cite{becker2023insolvent}.
-Despite, or perhaps because of our current inability to support sustainability ambitions, it is expected that in the decade ahead of us, users and organizations will reward and demand efforts toward sustainability.
+Clearly, systems engineering must change course.
+While most experts agree that effective change will require major political and industry intervention~\cite{freitag2021real}, and some argue that fulfilling these goals is not feasible due to the limitations of our current frame of thinking~\cite{becker2023insolvent}, it is also expected that, in the decade ahead of us, users and organizations will reward and demand efforts toward sustainability.
 The importance of reuse and repurposing will increase and become a key driving force in systems engineering.
-Sustainability as a system characteristic will become a leading principle in systems' design, operation, maintenance, and post-life.
-These trends have been collectively identified in the Systems Engineering Vision 2035 report~\cite{incose2022vision} of the International Council on Systems Engineering (INCOSE), the leading systems engineering society, as the top ``\textit{global megatrend}'' that will instigate the development of radically new systems engineering frameworks, methods, and tools.
-The European Commission has also identified sustainability as a critical enabler of a more resilient European industry within the framework of Industry 5.0\footnote{\url{https://research-and-innovation.ec.europa.eu/research-area/industrial-research-and-innovation/industry-50_en}}.
+Sustainability as a characteristic will become a leading principle in the design, operation, maintenance, and post-life of systems.
+These trends have been collectively identified in the Systems Engineering Vision 2035 report~\cite{incose2022vision} of the International Council on Systems Engineering (INCOSE) as the top ``\textit{global megatrend}'' that will instigate the development of radically new systems engineering frameworks, methods, and tools.
+The European Commission has also identified sustainability as a critical enabler of a more resilient European industry within the framework of Industry 5.0~\cite{ec2020industry}.
 Expert voices call for immediate action in devising frameworks, methods, and tools for sustainable systems engineering practices~\cite{vanderaalst2023sustainable} and fostering a circular economy~\cite{kristoffersen2020smart}.